ravila4/kb/root.md

 ### A knowledge base for humans

-To me, a knowledge base is just a fancy notebook or library of interconnected topics (think Wikipedia).
-My personal KB is an attempt at organizing knowledge from topics that I come across often, but not necessarily use on a daily basis.
+To me, a knowledge base is just a structured notebook or library of interconnected topics (think Wikipedia).
+My personal KB is an attempt at organizing and offloading knowledge from topics that I come across often, but not necessarily use on a daily basis.

-I believe that it is only worth memorizing the information that we use often enough, and as such, this KB acts as an intermediary between the first steps of learning and internalization.